-For example, if you left your previous employer because you’re seeking a higher salary, then it’s reasonable to assume that you might one day leave the new company for the same reasons (if they’re unable to raise your wages in time).
+For example, suppose you left your previous employer because you’re seeking a higher salary.
+In that case, it’s reasonable to assume that you might one day leave the new company for the same reasons, particularly if they’re unable to raise your wages.

-So, if you know you’re probably going to get asked this question during an interview, then you should probably get yourself prepared to answer it.
+You know you’re probably going to be asked this question during an interview, so make sure you’re ready to answer it.

-The best way to answer this question is to be prepared for it but to be upfront and honest.
+The best way to answer this question is to be prepared and be upfront and honest.

-Try to keep your answer short and to the point, and aim to align the reason with your overall goals and objectives.
+Try to keep your answer short and to the point and align the reason with your goals and objectives.

 For example, if you left because your last job didn’t offer many opportunities for growth, you could say something like,

 “I’m looking for a job that offers better career opportunities.
-I’d like to grow toward becoming a duty manager, and my previous job didn’t offer that as a potential career path.”
+I’d like to work toward becoming a duty manager, and my previous job didn’t offer that as a potential career path.”

-It’s quite common to be asked about your reasons for leaving your current or previous job, but despite knowing this, many interviewees still make mistakes when asked..
+It’s common to be asked about your reasons for leaving your current or previous job, but despite knowing this, many interviewees still make mistakes when asked.

 So, to make sure you answer this question in a way that will be received positively by your prospective employer, let’s review some common mistakes and how to avoid them.